 Multiplexer

 An electronic multiplexer can be considered as a multiple-input, single-output switch, and a demultiplexer as a single-input, multiple-output switch.
+In digital systems, multiplexers are essential components that enable data selection and routing based on control signals.

-2 X 1 Multiplexer:
+2 X 1 Multiplexer

 A 2-to-1 multiplexer has a boolean equation where A and B are the two inputs, S is the selector input, and Z is the output:

-Z = ( A .
-S') + (B .
-S)
+Z = (A · S') + (B · S)

 Truth Table

-S A B C
+S A B Z

 0 1 1 1